Driver (backend)

 • On Linux, Multipass can be configured to use QEMU, LXD, and libvirt.

 • On macOS, the options are QEMU and VirtualBox.
-As of Multipass release 1.13, Hyperkit is no longer available.
+As of Multipass version 1.13, Hyperkit is no longer available.

-• On Windows, Multipass uses either Hyper-V or VirtualBox.
+• On Windows, Multipass uses Hyper-V (only available on Windows Pro) or VirtualBox.

 Default drivers